nullnullll/ClinTS_HII/README.md

    ### Reproduce experiments from the paper

    If you are interested in reproducing the experiments from the paper, you can directly use the scripts in ```./baselines/```.
+   Part of the baselines' code will be released later.
+For more information, please visit their original repo.

    - [AdaCare](https://github.com/Accountable-Machine-Intelligence/AdaCare)
    - [HiTANet](https://github.com/HiTANet2020/HiTANet)